jb201/CogVideoDemo/README.md

 This demo is to illustrate potential uses of Databricks with cogntive services and custom modeling algorithms.

-It will not to kept up to date.
+It may not be kept up to date.